dixitk13/dixitk13.github.io/markdowns/infosys.md

   - infosys
 ---

-I was an Application Developer for a J2EE application which deal with “VPN automation” automating the entire VPN order processing till the step of provisioning.
+I was an Application Developer for a J2EE application which dealt with “VPN automation” automating the entire VPN order processing till the step of provisioning.

 There's a lot one does in 3 years, so I'll mention a few highlights:

-- Design and developed a lot of web-services to integrate in the application.
+- Designed and developed a lot of web-services to integrate in the application.

 - Reduced redundancy in code and number of database connections by implementing a Generic Database Service in Hibernate using JAX-WS framework & Java Reflections.